Creating a Culture of Innovation: Key Characteristics and Strategies You Can Model

 Practice a leadership style that sets a goal for employees, then trust them to accomplish the assigned task in the best way they can think of.
 This strategy is effective in our experience as it alleviates potential stress.

 Acknowledging excellent performance with a reward can push your employee on the right path.
-People not only work physically, but they exert mental and emotional effort too.
-Failing to take that into account will force a strain on them.
+Work requires not just physical effort but mental and emotional effort, too.
+Failing to take that into account can take a toll on employees and demotivate them.

-The goal is to have a happy and satisfied employee that can lead to a culture of innovation.
+The goal is to have a happy and satisfied employee.
 Workhuman offers solutions on how you can do that by amplifying your employee's wellbeing through the power of recognition.

 Leavy sums up the key practices as this: